Get a FREE Block Paving Quote NOW in Leeds, Harrogate, Wetherby and York!

 Concrete – These are cheap.
 There are lots to choose from.
 Blocks of texture available.
 Sizes of block paving are accurate with many block depths available.
-Shelf life of 20 years.
+The shelf life is approximately 20 years.
 The colour of the concrete blocks can fade over time.
-Aggregate may start showing through.
+The aggregate may start showing through.

-Clay – More expensive depending on its colour.
-Very hardwearing.
-Natural colour of the block paving will not fade.
-Patterned paving blocks available.
+Clay – More expensive, depending on its colour.
+Very hard wearing.
+The natural colour of the block paving will not fade.
+Patterned paving blocks are available.
 Prone to attracting mosses.
 Mainly rectangular or square which makes them harder to cut through.
 Will last a very long time.

 Imported paving and where it comes from